The porous medium equation with measure data on negatively curved Riemannian manifolds: Introduction

 where $ \mathbb{H}^N $ denotes the $N$-dimensional hyperbolic space, has lately been addressed in a number of papers.
 In fact, in \cite{VazH} it has been studied for $m>1$ and $ \mu $ a Dirac delta, in \cite{Pu1,Pu2} for $m>1$ and $ \mu \in L^\infty(\mathbb{H}^N) $, and in \cite{GMhyp} for $ \mu \in L^p(\mathbb{H}^N) $ for any $p>p_0$ (for a certain $p_0(m,N)$) in a {\it fast diffusion} regime, i.e.~$(N-2)/(N+2)<m<1$.
 More precisely, in \cite{VazH} a thorough analysis on the fundamental solution of the differential equation in \eqref{e64i}, that is the solution of \eqref{e64i} with $\mu=\delta$, is performed.
 Such special solution is then used to study the large-time behaviour of nonnegative solutions to \eqref{e64i} with $ \mu \in L^1(\mathbb{H}^N) $.

-The aim of our paper is to investigate existence and uniqueness of weak solutions to problem \eqref{e64}, under the hypothesis that the sectional curvatures are nonpositive, and that the Ricci curvature is bounded from below by $-C(1+\operatorname{dist}(x,o)^2) $ for some positive constant $C$ and a fixed point $ o \in M $.
+The aim of our paper is to investigate existence and uniqueness of weak solutions to problem \eqref{e64}, under the hypothesis that the sectional curvatures are nonpositive (this is enough for existence), and that the Ricci curvature is bounded from below by $-C(1+\operatorname{dist}(x,o)^2) $ for some positive constant $C$ and a fixed point $ o \in M $ (this is required for uniqueness).
 Under our assumptions $M$ is necessarily {\it nonparabolic} (see Section \ref{RG}), hence the Green function $G(x,y)$ on $M$ is finite for all $x\neq y$.

 In particular, we show that for any given finite Radon measure $\mu$ (not necessarily positive) there exists a weak solution to problem \eqref{e64} which takes on the initial condition in a suitable ``dual'' sense.
 Note that, in general, such solution can change sign.
 On the other hand, we are able to prove uniqueness under the additional assumption that $ \mu $, and so the corresponding solutions, is nonnegative.
 Furthermore, we show that any weak solution of the differential equation in problem \eqref{e64} (i.e.~without a prescribed initial condition) necessarily takes on, in a suitable weak sense, a finite Radon measure as $t\to 0^+$, which is uniquely determined (the initial trace).
 Observe that this property also justifies the fact that we consider a finite Radon measure as initial datum in problem \eqref{e64}.
 Let us stress that no result in the literature seems to be available as concerns {\em signed} measures, for which we can prove existence and trace results.